ayushgp/ayushgp.github.io/_posts/2017-10-31-html-web-components-using-vanilla-js-part-2.md

 Open your browser and go to [localhost:9080](http://localhost:9080), and you should see the component we just created.

 You can check out the [github repository](https://github.com/ayushgp/web-components-tutorial) I've created to go with these tutorials.
 Let me know what you think about this approach to use web components and any improvements I can make to either this post or the method I have described here.
+Also [check out the next part in this series about attributes](https://ayushgp.github.io/html-web-components-using-vanilla-js-part-3/).